 - Using a toothbrush or similar brush, brush the Exfoliating Surface under HOT running water.

 - Soak in Disinfectant Solution (Cidex, Barbicide).

 - Rinse under HOT running water and lay out to dry.

-- Treatment only upon a single client’s skin, for a series of treatments is is recommended.
+- The Tip is intended for treatment only upon a single client’s skin, for a series of treatments.

 - Anesthetics are not required